flownative/neos-pixxio/README.md

 2. a setting providing the pixx.io API key
 3. a setting providing the pixx.io user refresh token

+**To get the needed values for API endpoint and API key, please contact your Pixxio support contact.**

 First define the customer-specific service endpoint by adding the URL to your settings:

 ```yaml